 Britain is renowned for its craft beers, fine spirits and delightful mixology, while the growth of its wine industry continues to gather pace.
-With ‘Dry January’ at an end, those keen to sample the best of Britain’s alcohol can enjoy an abundance of incredible festivals for beer, wine and spirits throughout 2020, all of which provide ample opportunity to discover innovative concoctions and perhaps even a new tipple of choice…
+If you're keen to sample the best of Britain’s alcohol, there are an abundance of incredible festivals for beer, wine and spirits to enjoy throughout 2020, all of which provide ample opportunity to discover innovative concoctions and perhaps even a new tipple of choice…

 Great British Gin Festival

 When?
-Dates TBC for Portsmouth, Ipswich, Northamptonshire, Bristol, Hastings and Edinburgh.
+Dates to be confirmed for Portsmouth, Ipswich, Northamptonshire, Bristol, Hastings and Edinburgh

 Tantalise your taste buds at The Old Truman Brewery on Brick Lane, as the team behind the hugely successful Craft Beer Rising launches BrewLDN in the capital, bringing together more than a hundred of the finest craft brewers and cider producers.
 Visitors can sample an array of delicious street food, snacks and live music across all three days of the event.